percona/portal-doc/docs/advisors/checks/innodb-strict-mode.md

 ```

 ## Resolution
-This setting (innodb_strict_mode) is enabled by default, and we strongly recommend leaving it enabled.
-This is an on-line change that can be applied with:
+The **innodb_strict_mode** setting is enabled by default.
+Percona strongly recommends leaving this setting enabled.
+This is an online change that you can apply with:

 `SET GLOBAL innodb_strict_mode=ON;`